ThisIsNotJustin/DogBreed_Identifier/README.md

 ## Custom Input
 The Gradio interface allows for the following:
 - **Upload Image**: Users can upload an image file of a dog from their device.
+- **Output**: Users can expect a classification of the dog image they input.

 ## Example Outputs with Gradio
 ![Golden Retriever](https://github.com/ThisIsNotJustin/DogBreed_Identifier/blob/main/examples/goldenretriever.png)